ANaaim/Reflexion_data_marker_less/README.md

 ## 01_data_video
+The video organisation is similar to the one used in the 00_calibration_data.

+Somes questions to be asked here :
-Is it expected that the video will be in raw and undistorted format ?
-Also question in the reorientation of the video.
+    - Is it expected that the video will be in raw and undistorted format ?
+    - Should the video be reorientation there.

 The calib_mat.toml file is the calibration matrix that will be used to calibrate the video.
 It is a toml file that contains the information about the camera and the calibration matrix intrinsics and extrinsics.

 ### The calib_mat.toml file
 Currently this is the file format that LBMC is using due to P2S.
 Other format could be used if more convenient.
 But translator should be added to convert the data from one format to another.